mo-morgan/KanjiRecognitionDictionary/README.md

 2. Download KanjiRecognizer.apk
 3. Run the app!

 Make sure you update your android settings to allow installation from Chrome sources.

+This app uses the KanjiVG API: https://kanjivg.tagaini.net/